Cabiyari

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles in cultural preservation and community development, guided by elders.
+- Youth are encouraged to take on leadership roles in preserving cultural practices.

 - Innovation And Startups